I Love the Mountains for Guitar

 Also, the kids' piano-playing friends surely know this song in the key of C, if they know it at all!
 So teach both versions...your guitar students need to be comfortable changing keys, thinking "up" or "down" a 4th or a 5th, or any interval.

-At first, the strum should just be a simple "Down - Down - Down - Down."
-Although this song moves too fast for 4 beats, we do slow it down for the first month (or two or three), taking 4 beats on each chord.
+At first, I like to have beginners play a simple "Down - Down - Down - Down."
+Although this song moves too fast for 4 beats per measure, we do slow it down for the first month (or two or three), taking 4 beats on each chord.

 For good strumming, KEEP THE ARM MOVING.